Amy White: 1984 Los Angeles Olympic silver

-Amy Lee White (born October 20, 1968), later known by her married name Amy Ballidis, is an American former competition swimmer and Olympic medalist.
-She represented the United States as a 15-year-old at the 1984 Summer Olympics in Los Angeles, California.
+She represented the United States as a 15-year-old High School Junior at the 1984 Summer Olympics in Los Angeles, California.
 She received a silver medal for her second-place performance in the women's 200-meter backstroke, finishing with a time of 2:13.04, behind Dutch swimmer Jolanda de Rover.
+Aneta Patrascoiu of Romania placed third for the bronze.